wdorsey/dotVFile/README.md

 - `Name` is the directory name.
 - `Path` is the internally standardized VFile representation of the directory path.
 - `SystemPath` is the operating system representation of the `Path`.
 Handy for exporting files.
 - `DirectoryNames` holds the names of each individual directory in the `Path`, in order.
-Useful for lots of different operations.
+Useful for lots of various functionality.

 Some notes on VFile paths:
 - `Path` effectively acts as a unique directory identifier.